beetbox/beets/docs/reference/config.rst

 default (``per_disc_numbering: no``), tracks are numbered per-release, so the first track on the second disc has track number N+1 where N is the number of tracks on the first disc.
 If this ``per_disc_numbering`` is enabled, then the first track on each disc always has track number 1.
-This is true even when the disc has pregap tracks, typically numbered 0 - in that case, the pregap track of the first disc has track number 1 and every other track has its original track number plus one.

 If you enable ``per_disc_numbering``, you will likely want to change your :ref:`path-format-config` also to include ``$disc`` before ``$track`` to make